Hawthorne001/dynamics365smb-docs/business-central/save-business-contacts-to-outlook.md

 The synchronization feature also allows more advanced two-way synchronization between Business Central and your contacts stored in Microsoft 365.
 If you only update Outlook, no changes are made to the contact list in Business Central.
 If you set the **What to update** option to "Business Central and Outlook" in the synchronization page, the contacts from the specified folder in Outlook and teams are also copied back to Business Central and other users might be able to see them.

 Choosing this option isn't recommended.
-You should only do this if you know which non-business contacts are stored in the folder you selected and are ready to share those with the rest of your organization.
-For example, this might risk copying personal contacts, internal contacts, or other external contacts to Business Central.
+Only choose it if you know which nonbusiness contacts are stored in the folder you selected and are ready to share them with the rest of your organization.
+For example, you risk copying personal contacts, internal contacts, or other external contacts to Business Central.
 Microsoft might remove this two-way synchronization in the future.

-## Next steps
+## Related information

 <!--Remove all the comments in this template before you sign-off or merge to the main branch.-->